pagekit/docs/getting-started/configuration-file.md

 ## Cache

 In `cache` section the caching method is stored.
-Initially the cache is set to `auto` and you can disable it entirely by setting the `nocache' option as `true`.
+Initially the cache is set to `auto` and you can disable it entirely by setting the `nocache` option as `true`.

 ```php
 'system/cache' => [